UBYTE * CreateArgstring(

 length - Length of the string to copy.

-Will return a pointer the string part of the allocated RexxArg
+A pointer to the string part of the allocated RexxArg structure.

 Pointer to the string returned by this function may be used as a